danBhentschel/techio-linux-fs-101-blockdevice/markdowns/02_lesson/03_formatting.md

 > **NOTE:** The EXT4 filesystem is currently the most commonly used filesystem across all Linux distributions.
 We will talk more about EXT4 in another course.
 (Link TBD)

 Assuming that all went well, your `sda2` partition should now be formatted with EXT4.
 Let's try that mount command again.
 If you get no error then it was probably successful.
 Check the result with the `lsblk` command.
 Do you see a mountpoint for `sda2` now?

-Switch directories into our new filesystem by executing `cd /mnt` and then check the disk space:
+Let's check the disk space:

 ```
-df -h .
+df -h /mnt
 ```

 There should be 545 MiB of free space.
 Wow.
 We lost a lot of that 614 MiB to the formatting, didn't we?
 The filesystem elements (superblock, inode and block bitmaps and tables, journal, etc.) take up a nontrivial amount of space.
 Keep this in mind when planning out your filesystem needs.